proycon/flat/docs/user_guide.rst

     :alt: Queued Submission
     :align: center

+Do be aware that if you neglect to submit the annotations you delayed, or close your browser, they will be lost!

 In addition to queued submissions, the editor dialog also has an option **Repeat this annotation for the next target**, which you can tick.
 If you do so, the next time you click a word, the edit dialog will auto-fill the fields